 Chain Stopper – also called Bow Stopper, Cable Stopper, or Guillotine.
 The chain stopper holds the vessel to the chain.
 It prevents the chain from paying out when there is tension in the anchor chain.

 Anchor Winch or Gypsy Wheel – this is different from mooring winches.
-The gypsy wheel has grooves called wild cats that lock on the chain during heaving or lowering the anchor.
+The gypsy wheel has grooves called wild cats that lock on the chain during the heaving or lowering of the anchor.